lilya2148/lilya2148.github.io/entrepreneurship/_posts/2025-07-01-all-the-jobs.md

 **Thing I'd do differently:**
 - Find a mic or two just to practice / workshop jokes
 - Practice for friends & family!
-I think it'd feel awkward, but! you really just need to practice talking through jokes, and seeing if they make people laugh.
+I think it'd feel awkward, but actually be kind of helpful.
+I feel like I really just needed to practice talking through jokes, and seeing if they were remotely funny.
 - After that?
 Just go to an actually good and fun open mic with a real audience

 ## 3) Freelance Writing
 This one was tough!
 This is the second highest paying job that I gave myself, and it was a lot of work.
-Writing the piece itself took me 4-8 hours, depending on what it was, but the real work (for me) was getting someone to pay you.
+Writing the piece itself would usually take me 4-8 hours, depending on what it was, but the real work (for me) was getting someone to pay you.

-To get a piece "accepted" you would pitch your idea or sometimes the whole essay / article / poem (whatever) to the publication.
+To get a piece "accepted" you have to email your idea or sometimes the whole essay / article / poem (whatever) to the publication / editor.
 My acceptance rate was around 1/20.
 Since it would usually take me around an hour to write a pitch, it ended up being about 28 hours in all to get paid ~$200 for an article.

-All that said, this was a hard one to do and *expect* to make a living on.
-I think it'd take a couple months of building up a pipeline / habit (where you're losing $$ every month) to do this effectively.

-The times where it did feel cool / worth it / fun were either when I got paid well (one place paid me $800 for an essay! soemthing that I'd written just for fun!) or I didn't expect to get paid or published at all (made $50 for a poem, what?)

 **Did I make money?** Yeah I did.
 I was able to repeatedly get some articles for the weirdest, most niche newspaper of all time, writing about climate change tech.
 That was fine.
 But they pretty much always accepted my pitches, so it was a free $200.
 I got $50 for a poem, $50 to write about pizza (dream come true), and $800 for a personal essay.